andrew-welsh626/df2019/README.md

 # DataFest 2019 @ Ohio State
-## "Name in Beta": *1st Place in Judge's Choice*
+## "Name in Beta": *First Place in Judge's Choice*

-The data set for the American Statistical Association's (ASA) 2019 DataFest competition came from a women's rugby team at the Canadian Sport Institute.
-There are four separate csv files:
+The data set for the American Statistical Association's (ASA) 2019 DataFest competition came from a women's rugby team at the Canadian Sports Institute.
+There were four separate csv files:

-**game.csv**: Meta-information about games and participating teams, and game outcome.
+**game.csv**: Meta-information about games, participating teams, and game outcomes.

 GameID	Date	Tournament	TournamentGame	Team	Opponent	Outcome	TeamPoints	TeamPointsAllowed